These remodeling do’s and don'ts could help you make the most of your home—and potentially even increase its resale value

-What’s a better use of home improvement dollars—updating a serviceable but somewhat tired kitchen or replacing a houseful of old, drafty windows?
+Which is a better use of home improvement dollars—updating a serviceable but somewhat tired kitchen or replacing a houseful of old, drafty windows?
 When you eventually sell, potential buyers may love a new kitchen, but they’re likely to balk at glaring structural issues.

 Do it yourself or hire a pro?

 Don’t take on a project beyond your abilities.
-To save money, it might seem like a good idea to tackle costly tasks.
+To save money, it might seem like a good idea to tackle costly tasks yourself.
 But some jobs, like rewiring an outlet or retiling a bathroom, are best left to the pros.
-Taking on a project for which you’re not qualified could be dangerous as well as ultimately more expensive (when you have to hire a contractor or handyman to fix your work).
+Taking on a project for which you’re not qualified could be dangerous as well as ultimately more expensive (when you have to hire a contractor or handyman to fix the result).

 Connect with an advisor and start a conversation about your goals.

 9am - 9pm Eastern, Monday - Friday